treeverse/lakeFS/docs/reference/commands.md

       --branch string               requested branch
       --continue-on-error           prevent command from failing when a single table fails --continue-on-schema-exists   allow running on existing schema
-      --dbfs-location string
+      --create-branch               create a new branch for the schema --dbfs-location string
   -h, --help                        help for create-branch-schema
       --project-root string         location of dbt project (default ".")